learreDHDK/ccode/README.md

 The dataset was created after the above mentioned agreement.</td>
 				<td>Yes
 CFU data is cumulative since 2003.
-This is the first year in which one of the dedicated climate funds hat we monitor approved finance for a project.
+This is the first year in which one of the dedicated climate funds that we monitor approved finance for a project.
 The start date for each fund individually is available on the relevant fund page through ‘The Funds’ (https://climatefundsupdate.org/the-funds/)</td>
 				<td>No, just the context of the survey is explained in the introduction of the explanatory PDF.</td>
 				<td>No, just the context of the survey is explained in the introduction of the explanatory PDF.</td>
 				<td>No, just the context of the survey is explained in the introduction of the explanatory PDF.</td>